Great guide to your small kitchen

 How to beat the limitations of the small kitchen

 Small is definitely beautiful, but in most cases the room dimensions make the rules.
 Sometimes the small kitchen is ‘simply’ small – sometimes it is also odd, meaning ‘narrow and small’ or with a low ceiling.
-You are, of course, trying to make choices that make it a pleasant room to be in – through functional organisation, your choice of cabinets for your small kitchen, but also lighting, colour and even how you handle exhaust.
+You are, of course, trying to make choices that make it a pleasant room to be in – through functional organisation, your choice of cabinets for your small kitchen, but also lighting, colour and even how you handle ventilation.
 Danish design makes a big difference – but you will have to make the right choices.

-- Avoid storing or placing electric gadgets permanently on the worktop where they take up precious work space
+- Avoid storing or placing electric gadgets permanently on the worktop where they take up precious workspace.

 How to optimise your narrow kitchen

-Lighting for the narrow kitchen
+Lighting in a narrow kitchen

 Choose an "oasis"

 It gives an air of calm and being on top of things if there is a little corner that is not just for kitchen chores.
 This could be a cosy nook to enjoy a coffee or a dedicated spot to peruse cookbooks.

 Small kitchens have a crush on Danish design